PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ---

 Updates the workflow's activation status.
+If you need to modify the workflow's steps, triggers, or connected accounts [consider making a new workflow](#create-a-workflow).

 #### Endpoint